Last Updated on

 There are loads of reviews about this scope online, it’s doing extremely well with an excellent rating.

-The Blackhawk name and the magnification + objective lens size combo of this spotting scope is what won it a spot amongst our optics reviews and our line-up of the best spotting scopes under $100 (as you can see here).
+The Blackhawk name and the magnification + objective lens size combo of this spotting scope is what won it a spot amongst our optics reviews and our line-up of the best spotting scopes under $100.
 With low powers and a decent sized 50 mm aperture, I’m seeing why it’s a big hit with hunters out in the field.

-If you’re wondering what makes this Blackhawk different from the rest, the Q&A holds the answer to your questions.
+If you’re wondering what makes this Blackhawk different from other spotting scopes, the Q&A holds the answer to your questions.

 - Fully weatherproof